-Perspective | Doug Emhoff, as Second Gentleman, can make history — and change — too
+Perspective | Doug Emhoff, as ‘second gentleman,’ can make history — and change — too

 Supportive husbands content with being in the shadows of their prominent wives have existed before.
 You just don’t hear about them.

 You know Annie Oakley, right?
 But what about Frank Butler, the sharpshooting star of a traveling Wild West show?
 He hit 24 of 25 targets when his extravaganza rolled into Oakley’s town in 1876.
 She got her gun and hit all 25.
-They married and Butler stepped out of her way as Oakley became the star of the show; her earnings supporting the two of them throughout their 50-year union.
+They married and Butler stepped out of her way as Oakley became the star of the show; her earnings supported the two of them throughout their 50-year union.

 “Most closely,” RBG said, when she was nominated to the court by President Bill Clinton in 1993, “I have been aided by my life’s partner, Martin D. Ginsburg, who has been, since our teenage years, my best friend and biggest booster.”

-Emhoff is well suited to be a great Second Gentleman.
+Emhoff is well suited to be a great “second gentleman.”
 He’s divorced, but his ex-wife and Harris are friendly and have worked together in raising two kids, who are now adults.
 He left his job at a law firm this week to avoid a conflict of interest and to focus on his new role.

 And — the factor that worked in the Democrats’ favor in this election — his last name isn’t Clinton.

-I wrote this piece in my head in 2016, imagining Bill Clinton reprising his time in the White House in a total script flip as First Gentleman.
+I wrote this piece in my head in 2016, imagining Bill Clinton reprising his time in the White House in a total script flip as “first gentleman.”
 But I kept tripping over his baggage.
 Not ideal.

 Neither was John Zaccaro, husband of Geraldine Ferraro, whose 1984 campaign for vice president was dogged by questions about her family’s finances.
 Zaccaro pleaded guilty to fraud charges right after the election.
 Nope, he wasn’t going to be the poster dude for supportive spouses either.

-How about a man who actually did serve as a First Dude (it has to be “dude” in Alaska) before his wife ran for vice president: Todd Palin?
+How about a man who actually did serve as a first dude (it has to be “dude” in Alaska) before his wife ran for vice president: Todd Palin?

 When more than 3,000 pages of Todd’s emails went public a decade ago, it was clear he was all up in his state’s business, from judicial and state board appointments to contract negotiations with public employees.
-They called him an “unpaid adviser,” but he acted like more of a mansplaining, shadow governor.
+They called him an “unpaid adviser,” but he acted like more of a mansplaining shadow governor.

 There are congressional husbands who approach their spousal roles with traditional gusto.
 The Ladies of the Senate have rebranded themselves as the Senate Spouses club as Congress slowly becomes more female.

-John Bessler “became the first man to be consistently involved in the Senate Spouses club,” Sen. Amy Klobuchar (D-Minn.), said of her husband while speaking at a National Journal event in 2014.
+John Bessler “became the first man to be consistently involved in the Senate Spouses club,” Sen. Amy Klobuchar (D-Minn.) said of her husband while speaking at a National Journal event in 2014.

 Bessler joined the meetings as soon as his wife got to Washington and immediately made an impact.

-Klobuchar remembers driving to an event with former senator Claire McCaskill (D-Mo.) and seeing her husband walking across the lawn holding something.
+Klobuchar remembers driving to an event with then-Sen. Claire McCaskill (D-Mo.) and seeing her husband walking across the lawn holding something.

-“I yelled out the car window, and I said: ‘What are you doing with the pink box?’
-He yelled back: ‘It is the Senate spouse club event.
-I am going to Jim Webb’s wife’s baby shower,’ ” Klobuchar said, in a farewell speech to McCaskill on the Senate floor.
-“Claire looked at my husband and said, in her typical, blunt way: ‘That is the sexiest thing I have ever seen.’ ”
+“I yelled out the car window, and I said, ‘What are you doing with the pink box?’
+He yelled back, ‘It is the Senate spouse club event.
+I am going to Jim Webb’s wife’s baby shower,’ ” Klobuchar said in a farewell speech to McCaskill on the Senate floor.
+“Claire looked at my husband and said, in her typical, blunt way, ‘That is the sexiest thing I have ever seen.’ ”

 This is adorable, but it’s the kind of thing that frustrates the stay-at-home dad y’all met at the top of this column.
 I will admit I was totally guilty, too — cooing over how great he was when all he did was show up for preschool co-op duty, same as any mom.